aws-samples/sagemaker-workshop/content/security_for_sysops/best_practice/service_catalog.md

  - `sagemaker:DirectInternetAccess`, to ensure that notebooks do not have Internet access
  - `sagemaker:NetworkIsolation`, to ensure that models or training jobs cannot communicate with the network

- In this lab you will create an IAM role to allow project administrators to create cloud resources in an approved manner.

-## AWS Service Catalog

-[AWS Service Catalog](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/introduction.html) allows you to create and manage collections of IT products and services that you have configured and parameterized.
-These IT products and services can include everything from virtual machine images, servers, software, and databases to complete multi-tier application architectures.
-AWS Service Catalog allows you to centrally manage commonly deployed IT services, and helps you achieve consistent governance and meet your compliance requirements, while enabling users to quickly deploy only the approved IT services they need.

-AWS Service Catalog provides a single location where you can centrally manage catalogs of IT products and services.
-With AWS Service Catalog you can control which IT services and versions are available, the configuration of the available services, and permission access by individual, group, department, or cost center.

-To get started you begin by creating a [portfolio](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_portfolios.html) which represents a collection of products and configuration information.
-It allows you to specify who can access the products you define and how they can use them.

-Once you've created a portfolio you then begin to define [products](https://docs.aws.amazon.com/servicecatalog/latest/adminguide/catalogs_products.html) which describe a product or service that your users can deploy onto AWS.
-A product will consist of one or more AWS resources like an Amazon EC2 instance, databases, or Jupyter notebooks.
-These products are described mostly through a CloudFormation template and can be altered by the user at deployment time based upon the values of parameters you define for the user to tailor.

 ---

 In this lab you will create an IAM role for the project administrators.
-You will also create a Service Catalog portfolio and product, granting project administrators the ability to deploy data science environments using this product in Service Catalog.
+You will also create a Service Catalog portfolio and product, granting project administrators the ability to deploy data science environments using this templated product in Service Catalog.
 You will also create a detective control (covered later) to detect any Amazon SageMaker resources that are run in a non-compliant manner.
 Lastly you will create a PyPI mirror to provide private access to approved Python packages from the data science environments.